 2000 is the number of calories the average healthy woman should consume in order to maintain her weight.
 For men this is 2500, while for the pregnant, elderly or those trying to lose weight this number will alter.
 Of the 2000 calories consumed by the average woman, no more than 25-35% of these should be from fat.

 According to government guidelines on alcohol, men should drink a maximum of 3-4 alcohol units a day (the equivalent of less than two pints of beer) and no more than 21 units a week, while women should drink no more than 2-3 units a day (the equivalent of a large 250ml glass of wine) and a maximum of 14 units a week in order to protect their short and long-term health.

 6g is the recommended maximum amount of salt adults should consume on a daily basis in order to maintain a healthy heart.
 This is the equivalent of just one teaspoon of salt.
-However, with the unwaning popularity of salty foods such as crisps and ready-meals, the majority of people regularly exceed this, with the average person in the UK consuming 8.6g of salt a day.
+However, with the unwaning popularity of salty foods such as crisps and ready-meals, the majority of people regularly exceed this.

 For those consuming high amounts of salt, this can also cause blood pressure to soar above the recommended reading of between 90/60 and 120/80 (the top number of this reading reflects the maximum pressure when your heart beats, while the bottom number refers to the lowest pressure when your heart relaxes between beats).
 Low blood pressure can cause dizziness, while high blood pressure can be dangerous and could lead to heart attacks or stroke.